LinusU/flutter_web_auth/README.md

 A Flutter plugin for authenticating a user with a web service, even if the web service is run by a third party.
 Most commonly used with OAuth2, but can be used with any web flow that can redirect to a custom scheme.

-In the background, this plugin uses [`ASWebAuthenticationSession`][ASWebAuthenticationSession] on iOS 12+ and macOS 10.15+, [`SFAuthenticationSession`][SFAuthenticationSession] on iOS 11, and [Chrome Custom Tabs][Chrome Custom Tabs] on Android.
+In the background, this plugin uses [`ASWebAuthenticationSession`][ASWebAuthenticationSession] on iOS 12+ and macOS 10.15+, [`SFAuthenticationSession`][SFAuthenticationSession] on iOS 11, [Chrome Custom Tabs][Chrome Custom Tabs] on Android and opens a new window on Web.
 You can build it with iOS 8+, but it is currently only supported by iOS 11 or higher.

 [ASWebAuthenticationSession]: https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession
 [SFAuthenticationSession]: https://developer.apple.com/documentation/safariservices/sfauthenticationsession